molach/MNIST-digits/README.md

 After downloading the files from the web page, run (on Linux or Cygwin) "gunzip <name-of-file>.gz" to unzip each .gz file.

 Then the program "digits_train.pi" can create "digits.train", which will be in the proper FANN format, and which it will then use to train a NN.

+There are two possibilities for the number of output neurons: either there is just one, with a value (hopefully) equivalent to one of the digits 0...9, or 10 output neurons, with (ideally) the appropiate neuron having a value of 1 and the rest -1.